 When it comes to hotels, it’s not just your food that can be sourced from the local area.
 Your spa treatments can come with an authentic twist, too.
 The five-star Grand Hotel Pomorie, in Bulgaria, took inspiration from the surrounding area when it put together its spa menu.
-The ingredients include the mineral-rich mud from nearby Lake Pomorie – which you can spy from the hotel.
+Treatment ingredients include the mineral-rich mud from nearby Lake Pomorie – which you can spy from the hotel.
 Out the front, meanwhile, you’ve got a sweeping beach and the Black Sea.
 Back in the spa, yoghurt wraps and honey peels are on the agenda, too.
 Or, over in Portugal, the sea-view TUI BLUE Falesia serves up locally focused spa treatments, using local honey, lavender and organic wine, alongside its sauna and steam room.

 Check out the TUI BLUE Falesia for yourself